 - Your cell phone: Please turn it off (or set to airplane mode) and put it away (off your body).
 It interferes with the wireless microphone.

 - Speaking position: You may speak from behind, in front of, or next to the lectern.
 It’s OK to change your position, but don't wander aimlessly or go beyond the inside edges of the screens or you will move out of the video frame.

 - Remember that remote participants cannot see your laser pointer when you use it to indicate something on the slides; please also give verbal cues.

-- Remember to look up and out toward the live audience and camera from time to time
+- If reading from a script, remember to look up and out toward the live audience and camera from time to time

 - Try not to look at and talk to your slides on the screens or stand sideways for a long time.